dart-lang/site-www/src/tools/index.md

 The Dart SDK includes the following general-purpose tools:

 [`dart`](/tools/dart-tool)
-: A command-line interface for creating, formatting, analyzing, testing, compiling, and running Dart code.
+: A command-line interface (CLI) for creating, formatting, analyzing, testing, compiling, and running Dart code, as well as working with the [pub package manager](/guides/packages).

 [`dartdoc`](/tools/dartdoc)
 : A documentation generator.